My sports roots

 In 2019, at Talpa TV, I helped start up the sports department for the daily live show 6 Inside and create content with top athletes.

 Facilitator & host

 I also work as an event facilitator, moderator and host, national and international.
-Apart from Dutch I speak English, German and I can get along pretty well in French and Spanish.
+Apart from Dutch I speak fluent English, German and I can get along pretty well in French and Spanish.
 The experience I have from hosting talk shows and as a journalist is very useful to lead discussions and to convey the message.
 I’m known for my good preparation, enthusiasm, curiosity, humor and improvisational ability.
 I sense the audience well and there is always interaction.
 I have more than 10 years of experience in hosting events.
 What I like most about it is that I get to cooperate and think with the most varying organizations.
 Together we will take every event to the highest step of the podium!